junxit/us-congress-bills-113/metadata.md

 - 2013-11-21 — Introduced in Senate
 - 2013-11-21 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S8462-8464)
 - 2013-11-21 — Sponsor introductory remarks on measure.
 (CR S8462)
+- 2014-02-27 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-284.
+- 2014-06-18 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2014-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-225.
+- 2014-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-225.
+- 2014-07-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 512.